djungelorm/sphinx-csharp/README.md

 extensions = ['sphinx_csharp']
 ```

-See [this example](https://raw.githubusercontent.com/djungelorm/sphinx-csharp/master/test/index.rst) of how to document C# code.
+See https://github.com/djungelorm/sphinx-csharp/pull/8 for usage/changes from upstream and also [this rst example](https://raw.githubusercontent.com/rogerbarton/sphinx-csharp/master/test/index.rst).